Gaylord Perry: Cleveland Indians (1972–1975)

 Before the 1974 season, Major League Baseball added to Rule 8.02, now nicknamed "Gaylord's Rule", allowing umpires to call an automatic ball if they suspected a spitball, and eject the pitcher on the second offense.
 During spring training, the Indians acquired Perry's brother Jim from the Tigers as part of a three-team trade including the Yankees.
-Gaylord Perry was named AL Player of the Month in June 1974, after winning six complete games.
+Gaylord was named AL Player of the Month in June 1974, after winning six complete games.
 In July, he started for the AL in the All-Star Game, the only time he started the game, but he got no decision in the AL's 7–2 loss.
 Perry won 21 games in 1974, and was Cleveland's last 20-game winner until Cliff Lee in 2008; his brother added 17 wins, with the pair accounting for half of the team's 77 victories.

 Perry feuded with player-manager Frank Robinson after Robinson was acquired during the 1974 season.
 Perry told the press that he wanted to earn "one dollar more" than Robinson's $173,000 salary.
 They also feuded over Robinson's training regimen during spring training in 1975.
-Perry began the 1975 season with a 6–9 record and a 3.55 ERA through mid-June.
+Perry began the 1975 season with a 6–9 record and a 3.55 ERA in 15 starts through mid-June.
 In May, the Indians traded Jim Perry to the Oakland Athletics after he began the season with a 1–6 record and 6.69 ERA; it would turn out to be his final major league season.

 Texas Rangers (1975–1977)

 On June 13, 1975, at the start of a three-game series with the Texas Rangers, the Indians traded Perry to the Rangers in exchange for pitchers Jim Bibby, Jackie Brown, and Rick Waits.
-Perry won 12 games for the Rangers with a 3.03 ERA during the remainder of 1975.
+Perry was 12–8 with a 3.03 ERA in 22 starts during the remainder of 1975.

-In 1976, Perry had a 15–14 record and a 3.24 ERA.
+In 1976, Perry had a 15–14 record and a 3.24 ERA in 32 starts.
 The Rangers protected Perry in the expansion draft after the season.
 In 1977, the Rangers surged to second place in the AL West.
 Perry again won 15 games, this time against only 12 defeats, in a rotation that included Doyle Alexander, Bert Blyleven, and Dock Ellis.
+On May 18, 1977, Perry became the third pitcher in major league history to win 100 games in both the American and National League with a 6–3 victory for the Rangers against the Detroit Tigers that saw him retire the last 18 batters.